Planet Local Examples

 New Zealand, Backyard Honeybees:

-Backyard Honeybees, a small business based in Christchurch, allows the city’s residents to host their own beehives and produce their own honey.
+This small business based in Christchurch, New Zealand, allows the city’s residents to host their own beehives – and produce their own honey – by offering fully managed bee hives for rent to the home gardener.
 Read more

 Palestine, Palestine Heirloom Seed Library: